MichaelBarney/AoG_PrivacyPolicy/README.md

 # AoG_PrivacyPolicy
-A Privacy Policy Template for Actions on Google Assistant
+🇺🇸 A Privacy Policy Template for Actions on Google Assistant 🇧🇷 Um Template de Política de Privacidade para Ações no Google Assistente

+# 🇺🇸 How to Use
+# 🇧🇷 Como Usar